 I rented a motorbike in Chiang Mai for 150 Baht per day and the ride took me around 2.5-hours.
 There is a ticket office on the side of the road at the beginning of the national park and the entrance fee is 300 Baht per person.

-The other option is to book a day tour from Chiang Mai which costs 1200 Baht – includes return transport and entrance fees.
+The other option is to book a day tour from Chiang Mai which costs 1200 Baht – including return transport and entrance fees.

 Dress warmly as the temperatures in the Doi Inthanon National Park can drop to 5 degrees Celsius.
 The park is open 7 days a week from 5:30 am to 6:30 pm.

 People often say “If you haven’t seen the view from Doi Suthep, you haven’t been to Chiang Mai.”
-Well, these people are not wrong, because the viewpoint at Doi Suthep overlooks the entire city and surrounds and it’s one of the most popular things to do in Chiang Mai.
+Well, these people are not wrong, because the viewpoint at Doi Suthep overlooks the entire city and surroundings.

-Asides from the panoramic viewpoint, there is a golden monument that stands 24-meters high in the centre of the temple grounds atop Doi Suthep Mountain.
+Asides from the panoramic viewpoint, there is a golden monument that stands 24-meters high in the center of the temple grounds atop Doi Suthep Mountain.

 A Grand Canyon Waterpark adventure is a MUST on your list of things to do in Chiang Mai!